 This course is designed to develop the range and quality of the singing voice.
 Fundamentals of vocal technique and introduction to vocal repertory are emphasized.
 The ability to read music would be helpful.

-MUSC 165 Group Voice II 2 cr.
-(1+2)
+MUSC 165 Group Voice II

 This course is designed to develop the range and quality of the singing voice.
 Fundamentals of vocal technique and introduction to vocal repertory are emphasized.
 The ability to read music would be helpful.